Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-OrderID | long | The order id for which you want to create shipment packages ShipmentType | string  | Type of shipment.
+OrderID | int | The order id for which you want to create shipment packages ShipmentType | string  | Type of shipment.
 Supported value: `Normal` AirwayBillNo | string |
 CourierName | string |
-ShipmentPickupDate | date-time | Pickup date of the shipment in `YYYY\/MM\/DD` format LocationCode | string | Reference code of the order fulfillment location PackageCode |  |
+ShipmentPickupDate | date-time | Pickup date of the shipment in `YYYY\/MM\/DD` format LocationCode | string | Reference code of the order fulfillment location PackageCode | string |
-PackingSupplyRefCode |  |
+PackingSupplyRefCode | string |
-PackageID |  |
+PackageID | int |
-OrderItemId |  | Line item id of the individual items of the order Quantity | int | Quantity of the current order item
+OrderItemId | int | Line item id of the individual items of the order Quantity | int | Quantity of the current order item